Parental Orders after Surrogacy

 “The difficulty is that it is almost impossible to imagine a set of circumstances in which by the time the case comes to court, the welfare of any child (particularly a foreign child) would not be gravely compromised (at the very least) by a refusal to make an order.

 The application is made in the local Family Court and there is a short form for this.
-It must be made within 6 months from the birth.
-International cases should be transferred to the High Court.
+International cases should be heard by a High Court Judge.

 Another way to make life easier for the CAFCASS reporter and to ensure that the case gets off on the right footing is to prepare very detailed statements for both the intended parents and the surrogate (and her husband, wife or civil partner, if she has one) at the beginning, before issuing the application.
 This means that the CAFCASS reporter will read them before undertaking any work themselves.
 This means instructing an expert solicitor early to ensure that the statements are clear and comprehensive.